 Once harvest is over grain is stored in grain stores at Cantelupe Farm or on the Cambridge University Farm site.
 Hot air is blown through the ventilated floors of the grain stores, while augers help to further aerate the crop and dry it more efficiently.

-We run Farm Walks and other activities on the farm from time to time.
+We run Farm Walks and other activities on the farm from time to time in the spring/early summer.
 Please feel free to contact the farm at firstname.lastname@example.org or call 01223 842797 for further information.